aabolfazl/FileLogger/README.md

 # FileLogger

-The FileLogger is a library for save loges on File with custom formatter on background IO threads, mobile-ready, android compatible, powered by Java Time library for Android.
+The FileLogger is a library for saving logs on Files with custom-formatter on background I/O threads, mobile-ready, android compatible, powered by Java Time library for Android.

 ## Features